RasaHQ/rasa/docs/nlu/components.rst

         pipeline:
         - name: "SpacyFeaturizer"
           # Specify what pooling operation should be used to calculate the vector of
           # the CLS token.
-Available options: 'mean' and 'max'
+Available options: 'mean' and 'max'.
           "pooling": "mean"